supermarsx/autogithubpullmerge/docs/notifications.md

   BurntToast module is installed.
 - **macOS** – prefers `terminal-notifier` and falls back to `osascript`.

+All message text is escaped before invoking external commands.
 If none of the required utilities are present, the notification request is silently ignored.

 ## Extending